the-markup/investigation-amazon-brands/README.md

 `data/output/datasets/products.csv.xz` parsed product pages from the searches above (N=157,405 product pages).

-`data/output/training_set.csv.gz` metadata used to train and evaluate random forests.
+`data/output/training_set.csv.gz` metadata used to train and evaluate the random forest.
 Additionally, feature engineering is conducted in `notebooks/2-random-forest-analysis.ipynb`, which produces `pairwise_training_set.csv.gz`.

 Every file in `data/input` except `combined_queries_with_source.csv` is stored in AWS s3.
 Those are not hosted in this repository.